StanfordSpezi/Spezi/Sources/Account/Account.docc/Account.md

 -->

-The Account module provides convenient ways to display account-related functionalty including login, sign up, and reset password flows.
+The ``Account/Account`` module provides convenient ways to display account-related functionalty including login, sign up, and reset password flows.

 ## Overview

-TODO: How to setup the Account Module in the Delegate.
+TODO: How to setup the ``Account/Account`` module in the Delegate.
 TODO: How to use the views in some parts of the application (SignUp and Login)